Dianyou-Dock/case-music/README.md

 🎧 **Say goodbye to music frustration and hello to effortless discovery.** Try CASE MUSIC today and let the music play!

+### 🎉 Upcoming Features in Version 2.0

+- [ ] **Infinite scrolling for Likelist**: Enjoy a smoother experience with seamless scrolling through your favorite tracks.
+- [ ] **Multiple playback modes**: Single loop, shuffle, playlist loop—choose the mode that fits your listening style.
+- [ ] **Support for QQ Music source**: Access a wider range of music with integrated QQ Music.
+- [ ] **More accurate recommendation system**: AI-driven recommendations tailored to your taste.
+- [ ] **Support for Apple devices**: Full compatibility with the iOS ecosystem, enabling seamless music enjoyment across devices.

+✨ **Stay tuned!
+Version 2.0 will elevate your music experience to the next level!**

 ### PC Version